top of page

 From Raw Data to Actionable Insights: Synthesizing Our Findings

-After conducting user interviews across three cities, we had hours of recordings, detailed notes, and observational data—but raw data alone doesn’t tell the full story.
-The real challenge?
-Turning these scattered pieces into clear, actionable insights.
+After conducting user interviews across three cities, we were left with hours of recordings, detailed notes, and observational data.
+But raw input alone isn’t enough — the real challenge was distilling it into clear, actionable insights.

-We transcribed audio recordings and categorized responses based on user demographics, behaviors, and pain points.
+We transcribed the audio recordings and organized responses by user demographics, behaviors, and pain points to identify meaningful patterns and guide design decisions.

 Frame 1686562767.png